 - vegetative decay and low oxygen which can lead to noxious odors and fish kills

-- increased sedimentation and accelerating the time till the pond will need to be dredged
+- increased sedimentation and accelerating the time until the pond will need to be dredged

 Should all submerged vegetation be removed from my pond?